wp-plugins/ztranslate/readme.txt

 == Description ==

+**zTranslate has moved on under the name [qTranslate-X](https://wordpress.org/plugins/qtranslate-x/).**

+The two authors will now join the efforts to provide the best possible support for you.
+Please, submit any questions to the [Support Threads](https://wordpress.org/support/plugin/qtranslate-x) at qTranslate-X.

+= Former Description of zTranslate (left here for the sake of leagacy) =

 Writing multilingual content is already hard enough, why make using a plugin even more complicated?
 I created zTranslate to let Wordpress have an easy to use interface for managing a fully multilingual web site.